lowlander/zpp_bootstrap/README.md

 # ZPP bootstrap scripts

 These scripts can be used to build and test the Zephyr zpp C++ library.
-They are currently only testet on Centos7 so might run into problems on other distrubutions.
+They are currently only testet on Centos8 so you might run into problems on other distrubutions.

 After cloning these scripts the first thing to do is to build the needed host tools with the following command;